Rhodesian Ridgeback Puppies FAQ

 Subscribe to our newsletter at the bottom of this page, and we’ll notify you when we have a litter coming up.

 We’ll speak on the phone about your preferences, and some other details.
+We prefer to set up a date and time for that by SMS or email first.

 We’ll provide info so you can prepare to have a puppy – info on bedding and feeding, for example.
+By Week 7, a $1000 deposit is required.

 Puppies can be collected at 8 weeks of age (never earlier).
 Remaining payment can be made by bank transfer a few days before collection, or in cash on the day (however, payment must be received in full before the puppy can be collected).